machin3boy/Lachesis/PyLachesis/README.md

 - For each parent, it first checks whether the parent's validator is not in `event.highest_observed` or if the parent's sequence number is higher than the current highest observed sequence number of the validator.
 It also checks whether the parent's UUID is less than the current highest observed UUID in case of a sequence number tie.
 If any of these conditions are met, it updates `event.highest_observed` for the parent's validator with the UUID and sequence number of the parent.
 - Next, the method iterates over each `highest_observed` entry of the parent.
 For each of these, it performs a similar set of checks as before to determine if the `highest_observed` attribute for the given validator needs to be updated.
 If necessary, it updates `event.highest_observed` for the validator with the observed information from the parent.

-This method ensures that the `highest_observed` attribute for each Event is accurately maintained, enabling the protocol to keep track of the most recent Event from each validator that is reachable by a given Event.
+This method ensures that the `highest_observed` attribute for each Event is accurately maintained.

 #### `set_lowest_observing_events(self, event)`